ZihaoLiu0927/mit_6.824_distributed_systems/README.md

 cd mit_6.824_distributed_system
 sh src/raft/runRaftTest.sh -n 20 -t 2D
 ```
-You may see results like the following:
+The results would be like:
 ```markdown

 ...